mpereira/macbook-playbook/README.md

 # macbook-playbook

-Automatically prepare a Macbook for development and desktop tasks using Ansible.
+Ansible playbook to provision macOS for development and desktop use.

 ## Last tested on